rucdatascience/CPU_GPU_project/README.md

 ## Graph data structures & algorithms

-RucGraph is now using [Adjacency Lists](https://www.geeksforgeeks.org/adjacency-list-meaning-definition-in-dsa/) to store graphs in CPU memory, and using [Sparse Matrix Representations](https://www.geeksforgeeks.org/sparse-matrix-representations-set-3-csr/) (CSRs), GPU Packed Memory Array (GPMA) as well as Adjacency Lists (ADJ) to store graphs in GPU memory.
+RucGraph is now using [Adjacency Lists](https://www.geeksforgeeks.org/adjacency-list-meaning-definition-in-dsa/) to store graphs in CPU memory, and using [Sparse Matrix Representations](https://www.geeksforgeeks.org/sparse-matrix-representations-set-3-csr/) (CSRs), GPU Packed Memory Array (GPMA) as well as Adjacency Lists to store graphs in GPU memory.

 We have implemented 5 graph analysis algorithms on both CPUs and GPUs to date: Breadth-First Search (BFS), PageRank (PR), Weakly Connected Components (WCC), Community Detection using Label Propagation (CDLP), Single-Source Shortest Paths (SSSP).
 The pseudo codes of these algorithms can be found in the end of [the LDBC Graphalytics Benchmark handbook](https://arxiv.org/pdf/2011.15028).
 Nevertheless, our implementations are optimized for parallel computation, and may be considerably different from these pseudo codes.